 Sometimes, the surgeon cannot remove all of the cancer.
 This type of cancer is called "unresectable."
-These cancers are treatmed more like Stage 4 (IV) melanoma.
+These cancers are treated more like Stage 4 (IV) melanoma.

 Immunotherapy for Stage 4 (IV) Melanoma

 Immunotherapy may be the first treatment for Stage 4 (IV) melanoma.
-Some patients are treated with approved immuntherapy drugs.
+Some patients are treated with approved immunotherapy drugs.
 Others are treated with immunotherapy drugs being studied in clinical trials.

 The most commonly used immunotherapy treatments for melanoma are: